(Almost) Efficient Mechanisms for Bilateral Trading: Abstract

 \section{Abstract}

-We study the simplest form of two-sided markets: one seller, one buyer and a single item for sale.
-It is well known that there is no fully-efficient mechanism for this problem that maintains a balanced budget.
-We characterize the quality of the most efficient mechanisms that are budget balanced, and design simple and robust mechanisms with these properties.
-We also show that even minimal use of statistical data can yield good results.
+We study the bilateral trade problem: one seller, one buyer and a single, indivisible item for sale.
+It is well known that there is no fully-efficient and incentive compatible mechanism for this problem that maintains a balanced budget.
+We design simple and robust mechanisms that obtain approximate efficiency with these properties.
+We show that even minimal use of statistical data can yield good approximation results.
 Finally, we demonstrate how a mechanism for this simple bilateral-trade problem can be used as a ``black-box'' for constructing mechanisms in more general environments.